esnaultdev/RxSandbox/app/src/main/java/aodev/blue/rxsandbox/model/Operators.md

 Sort the core operators by category then alphabetically.

 - TODO: Can be implemented, but not done yet
+- TODO+: Can be implemented, but not the current priority
 - DONE: Implemented
 - CANT: Can't be implemented with the current model
 - PART: Can be partially implemented with the current model